Do Dark Matter and Dark Energy exist? Universal Field Cosmology's new theory of gravity makes them unnecessary

 where ‘Fg’ is gravitational force in Newtons.
 When positive it is an attractive force, when negative it is a repulsion.
 ‘G’ is the universal constant of gravitation, ‘m1’ and ‘m2’ are the masses in kilograms of the larger and smaller objects that are attracting or repelling each other, ‘d’ is the distance between them in meters, and ‘f’ is the space flatness factor between the objects, already mentioned, that I estimate to be about 2,500 within our local supercluster of galaxies (except around black holes, where space becomes increasingly curved and ‘f’ gets much smaller).
 On the vast scale of the universe, though, it is worth reiterating that f = 1.

-This equation (34) is the one I use in Article 16 to calculate the acceleration of the expansion of the universe, and the result I get (a negative one indicating a repulsion) is:
+This equation (34) is the one I use in Article 16 to calculate the acceleration of the expansion of the universe (though I've also done the calculation with the basic equation and got the same result).
+The result I get (a negative one indicating a repulsion) is:

 The observed rate of the acceleration of the universe is usually quoted as 73.8 ± 2.4 km/s/Mpc (Mpc = million parsecs), which which when converted to SI units gives: 73.8 km/s/3.26 x 106 years = (73.8 ± 2.4 x 1,000)/(3.26 x 1,000,000 x 365.25 x 24 x 3,600) m/s/s =